Stanford Mobile Inquiry-based Learning Environment: Practice

-SMILE in Math Classrooms
+SMILE in math classrooms

 Math classes in Argentina and Indonesia have implemented SMILE as a learning model.
 In a typical setting, students go through several phases of learning.
 They are: Introduction and device exploration, Prompt for problems, Student grouping and generating questions, Question generation, Question solving, Result review, Reflection, and Repetition & enrichment.
 Song, Kim, and Karimi describe this in their 2012 paper, Inquiry-based Learning Environment Using Mobile Devices in Math Classroom.

 After familiarizing themselves with the mobile devices, students were asked to create challenging questions that “even their teachers would not be able to solve.”
-Students were also be grouped in teams to generate questions where each member would attempt to also solve and verify their answers to their own questions.
+Students were also grouped in teams to generate questions where each member would attempt to also solve and verify their answers to their own questions.
 In addition to using their mobiles, students took pictures of supplementary figures or graphics that they drew to illustrate the question.
 At this time, facilitators would walk around to guide the students and help them discern what makes a good question.
 Afterwards, students solved their peers’ questions and rated them according to quality.
 Facilitators would monitor these activities in real-time and allow students to review the correct answer and student/group ranking of the questions.
 After reviewing, students were asked to explain their process of generating math questions and how they solved them.